 We recently purchased two properties that will serve as the new base of operations for our farm.
-Initially, we purchased a 26 acre wooded lot that we planned to clear and build upon, but the opportunity presented itself to purchase the half acre adjoining it, which already has power, water, and septic.
-(As we’ve discovered, installing these utilities can get expensive quickly, with the cost of drilling a well being $15-$30 PER FOOT!)
+Initially, we purchased a 26 acre wooded lot that we planned to clear and build upon, but the opportunity presented itself to purchase the half acre adjoining it, which already has power, water, and a septic system.
+(As we’ve discovered, installing these utilities can get expensive quickly.)

-It will be slow going at first, as we acquire the equipment that we’ll need and get in touch with all of the right people, but I plan on sharing progress reports here on our website whenever we’ve done something worth sharing.
-We are hoping to get our greenhouse up before winter arrives, so that we can start plants in the spring to get our farmstand up and running next season!
+It will be slow going at first, but I plan on sharing progress reports here on our website whenever we’ve done something worth sharing.
+We are hoping to get our mini greenhouse up before winter arrives, so that we can start plants in the spring to get our farmstand up and running next season!